Winning Numbers & Speculation Subliminal CD

 • Why it’s feared: Missing quotas or losing a sale can make salespeople feel like they’re not good enough, professionally or personally.

-• Impact: Fear of failure can lead to procrastination, lack of initiative, or an overly cautious approach to prospects.
+• Impact: A fear of failure can lead to procrastination, a lack of initiative, or an overly cautious approach to opportunities.

 3. Not Meeting Quotas